ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 * **Acting as a coordination layer**
    Supporting communication between upstream projects, downstream manufacturers, security researchers, and—where appropriate—regulatory stakeholders, without transferring legal responsibility away from manufacturers.

-Manufacturers are required under the CRA to produce and retain extensive technical documentation, perform risk assessments, manage vulnerabilities, and report severe incidents.
-While these obligations do not apply to open source stewards, downstream manufacturers will often need upstream’s help to complete those assessments.
+Manufacturers are required under the CRA to produce and retain technical documentation, perform risk assessments, manage vulnerabilities, and report severe incidents for their own products.
+When a manufacturer integrates a FOSS component, the integration does not change the CRA status of that component.
+The manufacturer remains responsible for its own product and for the obligations that apply to the use of the FOSS component, including the due diligence required under Article 13(5) and the vulnerability-related obligations under Article 13(6).
+Stewards can support manufacturers by providing relevant security, lifecycle, and vulnerability information about the FOSS components they maintain.
+This support helps manufacturers fulfil their own obligations without transferring responsibility for the manufacturer's product or the individual CRA compliance of the FOSS component to the steward.

 A steward’s approach should be to **enable (and not replace) manufacturer obligations** by: